 How long is a project cycle?

-Typical project cycles last 2-3 months, with the next cycle starting in mid-January, lasting til early April.
-However, in special cases it may be possible for a project to span two cycles.
+Typical project cycles last 2-3 months.
+The next project cycle starts in early October and lasts until mid-December.
+However, in special cases, it may be possible for a project to span two cycles.

 How does RAIL handle data privacy?